forcedotcom/sfdx-core/EXPORTED.md

 Create a representation of an org based on an already authenticated alias, username, or default.
 The representation has a [connection]{@link Connection} and other useful methods for interacting with an org and its users.

+## [StreamingClient]{@link StreamingClient}

+Create an instance of a streaming API connection to a Salesforce org for a particular streaming channel.

 ## {@link ConfigFile}

 Represents a config file at either a local or global path.
 The config file extends the {@link ConfigStore} which provides map-like functions to interact with config values.
 The following classes are config files.